alexandern17/test-readme/README.md

 ```

 *Note:*
-- This method should be used when displaying optimziations programmatically and you need to capture the user's response.
+- This method should be used when displaying optimizations programmatically and you need to capture the user's response.
 - This will send a `PUT` request to Thunderhead ONE or Salesforce Interaction Studio.
 - When sending Interaction requests programmatically, please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.